About Us

 The MAS is a state-wide organization with members dispersed across the lower and upper peninsulas.
 Individuals and institutions from adjacent states and Canada are also welcomed as members.
 At the state level, the MAS holds an annual meeting in April of each year with the morning devoted to society business and the afternoon devoted to presentations by professional and avocational archaeologists on topics of current interest, usually the results of their latest excavations and research.
 The society publishes a journal called The Michigan Archaeologist.
 For more information about the journal click on Our Publication.
 The society from time to time organizes conferences and workshops, generally in the fall.
 Workshops can include field schools at archaeological sites where members learn how to properly excavate and record information through hands on experience.

-State Officers for 2023-2024:
+State Officers for 2024-2025:

-President: Dan Wymer maspresident@micharch.org
+President: Duane Quates maspresident@micharch.org

-1st Vice President: Tim Bennett masfirstvp@micharch.org
+1st Vice President: Dan Wymer masfirstvp@micharch.org

-2nd Vice President: Shirley Shane massecondvp@micharch.org
+2nd Vice President: Hannon Hylkema massecondvp@micharch.org

 Secretary: David Cusack massecretary@micharch.org